-Stir in the brown sugar, soy sauce, ginger, and chili garlic sauce.
-Season with salt and pepper.
-Simmer for 1-2 more minutes to blend the flavors.
-Toss in the scallions.
+- Return green beans to the skillet, along with the brown sugar, soy sauce, ginger, and chili garlic sauce.
+Season with salt and pepper, to taste.

-Serve over hot rice and sprinkle with a few sesame seeds.
+- Serve over hot rice or as lettuce cups, with a small sprinkle of sesame seeds.